Loltolo-Lesapiti/react-take-home/README.md

 # The user can hightlight the text enter and bold it, choose a different header or change color.

+# A user can also click add block to add another block.

 ## Built with

 - React for User Interface.